 When packing for your seaside swim with these friendly creatures, there are a few things you’ll want to remember to bring.
 While some seem obvious, it never hurts to double-check before setting off on your trip.
 You don’t want to realize you’ve left something behind once you hit the open seas!

 Pro Tip: Always check with your tour operators before departing.
-Often, many of these items are provided as part of the tour!
+Often, many of these items are included in the tour, especially snacks for the pigs!

 Proper Piggie Etiquette